ahsr-cell/mSigHdp_pipeline/README.md

 The primary input of mSigHdp is a `mutational matrix` (specified via /path/to/mutation_matrix), with an expected format of one row per mutation type (e.g., the 96 SBS, A[C>A]A) and one column per sample.

-mSigHdp has two run modes, set by `analysis_type`: `analysis` and `testing`.
+mSigHdp has two run modes set by `analysis_type`, `analysis` and `testing`.

 **Testing** is intended for initial runs (aka "is this working" scenarios).
 It is run with minimal settings (1 Gibbs sampling chain using one thread, running 100 burn-in iterations, collecting 5 posterior samples off of each chain with 5 iterations between each, to allow for a short execution time.
 As this run is for testing purposes, these settings cannot be changed.

 **Analysis** is used for full-analysis runs, utilising 20 Gibbs sampling chains across 20 threads.
 These chains run 50,000 burn-in iterations (5,000 burn-in iterations with a 10x multiplier) and collect 250 posterior samples from each chain, with 100 iterations collected between each sample.
+These are standardised settings, optimised and conducted in the [Cancer Grand Challenges Mutographs project](https://www.cancergrandchallenges.org/mutographs).
 Users can change these settings by specifying `--burnin_iterations`, `--burnin_multiplier`, `--posterior`, and `--posterior_iterations`.

 mSigHdp can be run with **hierarchy** (setting `hierarchy = true`, specifying the hierarchy table via `--hierarchy_matrix /path/to/hierarchy_matrix`, and specifying the hierarchy parameter by `--hierarchy_parameter`) or **no hierarchy** (setting `hierarchy=false`).